Last Updated on June 26, 2024 by Nikole

 One of the biggest headaches for us and many others is finding out where to put in kayaks because You can’t easily find all of the access points because most of them aren’t easily found on google maps.

-Along with hiking, camping, and various other sports Uwharrie National Forest offers some great Kayaking along the Uwharrie River.
+Along with hiking in Uwharrie, various sports, and camping at Uwharrie, the national forest offers some great Kayaking along the Uwharrie River.
 I will show you all of the access points along the Uwharrie River and how long it takes to get from point A to point B.

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.